redhat-et/MCU/mcv/docs/spec-compat.md

-# Triton Image Specification v0.0.0
+# GPU Kernel Cache Image Specification v0.0.0

 ## Introduction

-This document describes a variant of Triton Artifact Image Specification which leverages the compatible layer media types.
+This document describes a variant of Triton/vLLM Artifact Image Specification which leverages the compatible layer media types.
 We call this variant "compat".

 ## Description